SparkyTheAlbino/picox/README.md

 - REPL can timeout on long operations such as sleep.
 Its in the nature of how it scans for the end
 - Line endings of files coming out can get a little strange. watch out if there are som extra spaces etc. Best bet is to ensure you always work in the same line endings
 - File operations do not include folder operations __yet__
+- Most commands will halt what is running on the pico.
+Such as a detect will stop execution in order to get a good communication test.
+For a more manual detection, you can use `picox attach <device>` to try and stream stdout from the pico

 ## Installation
 Install via `pip`: